tubtubs/EmoteButtons/readme.md

 # EmoteButtons
 Based on an addon by QuippeR (originally released ~2006) Adds an expanding menu system that grants access to emotes, slash commands and macros.
 Supports profiles, and export and importing of profiles.
 Shift click a button, or type /eb for more options.
-This addon supports and expanded set of emotes, and icons up to wrath of the lich king.
+This addon supports an expanded set of emotes, and icons up to wrath of the lich king.
 There is an icon patch to support standard vanilla servers, however a deck layout with only the standard emotes will be loaded unless playing on a supported server.

 # Installation:
 1. Click the Code button to the upper right hand corner and select download or click [here](https://github.com/tubtubs/EmoteButtons/archive/refs/heads/master.zip).